sasdf/ctf/writeup/2018/HackOver/crypto/secure_hash_v2/README.md

 ```
 sha512(sha512(name) + password)
 ```
-As far as I know, no collision attack available on this digest method.
+As far as I know, no collision attack is available on this kind of digest method.
 But the server has some interesting code when it search for hash:
 ```C++
 auth_result lookup_keyvalue(const std::string& name, const std::string& password) {